jcolag/uManage/README.md

  - `-i` _`idle`_:  Time (in seconds) before idle time counts as idle, to limit racking up "idle" time looking away from the screen.
 The default is three minutes (180s).

- - `-s`:  Save current configuration options to the configuration file.  __Warning__:  This option will overwrite the existing file.
+ - `-s`:  Save current configuration options to the configuration file.  __Warning__:  This option will overwrite the existing options.

 Alternate Configuration
 -----------------------